redpanda-data/connect/docs/processors/README.md

 ```

 Checks whether each message fits within certain boundaries, and drops messages
-that do not (log warning message and a metric).
+that do not.
+A metric is incremented for each dropped message and debug logs
+are also provided if enabled.

 ## `combine`